God the Father

 - Teaching them to observe all things that He had commanded them

 and so we see that Jesus (through Baptism) places the holy name of God (Father, Son, and Holy Spirit) upon each one being baptized.
-And so, God promises to dwell in us just as He promised to dwell in the midst of His people in the whatever place He chose to set His name in the Old Testament period (Deuteronomy 12).
+And so, God promises to dwell in us just as He promised to dwell in the midst of His people in whatever place He would choose to set His name in the Old Testament period (Deuteronomy 12).

-Jesus consistently remained in fellowship with His Father, seeking to please Him alone and speaking only of those things which He had seen from His Father (John 8:37-38).
+Jesus consistently remained in fellowship with His Father, seeking to please Him alone.

-This was in perfect keeping with Jesus’ revelation of the glory of the Word made flesh (ὁ λόγος σὰρξ ἐγένετο - John 1:14), which is the glory of the Only-begotten from the Father.
-Without this revelation of the Word made flesh, the Incarnation of the Son, we would never have known the Father.
+By exclusively following His Father’s lead, Jesus was well-pleasing in every way to His Father.
+This obedience, humility, and single-minded devotion to the Father was in perfect keeping with Jesus’ revelation of the glory of the Word made flesh (ὁ λόγος σὰρξ ἐγένετο - John 1:14), which is the glory of the Only-begotten from the Father.
+Therefore, without this revelation of the Word made flesh, which is visible to us in the Incarnation of the Son, we would never have known the Father.

 John 1:18 (NKJV)